 4. Talk to the Experts and Locals

-Last but not the least, when researching the property market, make sure you talk to the experts and locals in different areas.
+, when researching the property market, make sure you talk to the experts and locals in different areas.
 Locals can give you a deeper understanding of a particular area, whereas, an expert will tell you about other market dynamics that affect property prices.

 So in summary, our key takeaway points to remember when researching the property market are: